Vegan nutrition: Public reaction

 Because of the sensitive nature of pregnancy, vegan diets have attracted significant attention from the media, both positive and negative.
 Much of the reaction has focused on nutrition.

-Negative attention stems from cases of nutritional deficiencies that have come to the attention of the courts, including the death of a baby in New Zealand in 2002 due to hypocobalaminemia, i.e. vitamin B_{12} deficiency.
+Negative attention stems from cases of nutritional deficiencies that have come to the attention of the courts, including the death of a baby in New Zealand in 2002 due to hypocobalaminemia, i.e. vitamin B_{12} deficiency, from a poorly planned diet.
 Positive attention includes in 2018 when journalist Rebecca Seal of The Guardian reported on the growing number of vegan children in the United Kingdom and cited guidance issued by the British Dietetic Association in 2017 that well-planned vegan diets are safe for all ages.
 In 2017, BBC Good Food published a guide to vegan feeding for children and infants.
 In 2016, journalist Avery Yale Kamila of the Portland Press Herald wrote about raising a giant baby on a vegan diet who was wearing 24 months clothing at six months.